siran/writing/posts/_drafts/Why the Integers Do Not Explode - Reconceptualizing the Riemann Hypothesis.md

 Rather, we address the explanatory gap of the main question: **why prime irregularity remains globally bounded**.

 Our claim is that **boundedness follows from generative structure alone**.

-Any analytic framework that permits unbounded divergence necessarily models arithmetic as stochastic, and thus admits behaviors that are incompatible with a causal construction of $\mathbb{N}$.
+This is a pre-analytic, structural necessity.

 ## Statement relative to the Clay problem